NVIDIA/grace-cpu-benchmarking-guide/src/developer/vectorization.md

 Fortunately, auto-vectorizing compilers are usually the best choice when programming Arm SIMD ISAs.
 The compiler will generally make the best decision on when to use SVE or NEON, and it will take advantage of SVE's advanced auto-vectorization features more easily than a human coding in intrinsics or an assembly can.

 Avoid writing SVE or NEON intrinsics.
 To realize the best performance for a loop, use the appropriate command-line options with your favorite auto-vectorizing compiler.
 You might need to use compiler directives or make changes in the high-level code to facilitate auto-vectorization, but this will be much easier and more maintainable than writing intrinsics.
-Leave the ﬁner details to the compiler and focus on code patterns that auto-vectorize well.
+Leave the finer details to the compiler and focus on code patterns that auto-vectorize well.

 ## Compiler-Driven Auto-Vectorization

 The key to maximizing auto-vectorization is to allow the compiler to take advantage of the available hardware features.
 By default, GCC and LLVM compilers take a conservative approach and do not enable advanced features unless explicitly told to do so.
-The easiest way to enable all available features for GCC or LLVM is to use the `-mcpu` compiler ﬂag.
+The easiest way to enable all available features for GCC or LLVM is to use the `-mcpu` compiler flag.
 If you are compiling on the same CPU on which the code will run, use `-mcpu=native`.
-Otherwise, you can use `-mcpu=<target>`,  where `<target>`is one of the CPU identiﬁers, for example, `-mcpu=neoverse-v2`.
+Otherwise, you can use `-mcpu=<target>`,  where `<target>`is one of the CPU identifiers, for example, `-mcpu=neoverse-v2`.

 The NVIDIA compilers take a more aggressive approach.
 By default, these compilers assume that the machine on which you are compiling is the machine on which you will run and enable all available hardware features that were detected at compile time.
 When compiling wiht the NVIDA compilers natively on Grace, you do not need additional flags.